greg-munro/resOS-restaurants/readme.md

 - Code Refactoring:

 Identify and refactor any code smells or areas of technical debt in the application.
-Remove any components that have no future use of reuse.
+Remove any components that have no future reuse.